mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 ---
 permalink: /blog/why-all-ARC-solvers-fail-today/
-title: "Why all ARC solvers fail today (and how to fix them)"
+title: "Why all ARC-AGI solvers fail today (and how to fix them)"
 ---

 <figure>